neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_hardhat.md

   * `Web3 v1.2.0` or later

 Also make sure that the following is true:
   * MetaMask is installed on your device.
+To install MetaMask, follow [this guide](wallet/metamask_setup.md#installing-metamask).
   * MetaMask is configured for the Neon EVM.

 ## Network Configurations